-There is current dialogue happening in all churches, and Sunday still remains the most segregated hour in America.
-It is my belief that any religion must have leadership, that is directed from the top.
+There is current dialogue happening in all churches, and Sunday remains the most segregated hour in America.
+I believe that any religion must have leadership, that is directed from the top.
 Yet that direction is carried out by its membership.
-Ministers, etc. are like the hood ornament on a car but the congregation is the engine, transmission etc. that really make the vehicle move.
+Ministers, etc. are like the hood ornament on a car but the congregation is the engine, transmission, etc. that make the vehicle move.
 The state of the Black church rests in the hands of its leaders, and whether or not they can overcome the barrage of outside attacks and inside commotion that has besieged its four walls.
 There was a time when the Black church was seen as the staple of the African American home and community.

 In general, I do not feel the black church is absent without leave (AWOL).
 Yet spirituality is like oxygen and many of us are gasping for a stronger breath that the church can supply more of.